UK lawmaker David Amess dies after being stabbed multiple times | DW | 15.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-David Amess, a lawmaker in British Prime Minister Boris Johnson's Conservative Party has died after being stabbed multiple times.
+David Amess, a lawmaker in British Prime Minister Boris Johnson's Conservative Party has been stabbed multiple times.
 Essex police arrested a man.
+The politician's condition is unclear.

 UK Member of Parliament David Amess was stabbed several times by a man who walked into his constituency meeting at a church in the seaside town of Leigh-on-Sea, his office confirmed on Friday.